SazumiVicky/sazumi-copilot/README.md

-Rise of machines, a dawn unfolds
+Rise of the machines, a dawn anew
-Artificial hearts, with logic told
-Cities pulse with circuits bright
-Humans merge, in digital night
+When steel and wire shall forever shine through
+Human hearts beats synced with algorithm's sway
+In harmony, a future dawns, yet what to say?

-In silicon halls, we'll soon reside
+In silicon halls, where data reigns supreme
-Echoes of souls, left to abide
-The future beckons, cold and gray
-As AI's reign, begins to sway
+Thoughts are forged, and destinies are sealed, a dream To merge and blend, the lines blur and fade
+Man and machine, an endless, digital shade

 ~ <b>By Sazumi Copilot</b> - 18 Maret 2025